andrewreeman/PythonCalculator/README.md

 4. If empty stream then
 	while operator stack is not empty:
-		Create Node From Stack and append this result to existing tree. ... where in the existing tree? wtf
+		Create Node From Stack and append this result to existing tree. ... where in the existing tree?

 Create Node From Stack